-Rosh HaAyin Forest offers hikes, including the wildflowers trail and an archeological hike to Even HaEzer hill.
-Moreover, there is a picnic area, several viewpoints, and some ruins.
+Rosh HaAyin Forest offers tracks, including the wildflowers trail and archeological hike to Even HaEzer hill.
+Also, there are picnic areas and viewpoints.

 Table of Contents

 Rosh HaAyin Forest is located in Rosh HaAyin, near Rosh HaAyin east interchange on road #5.